turingschool-projects/kwk-level3-swift/sessions/arrays_lab.markdown

 ### Getting Started

-* On your laptop, find the Xcode application by typing `cmd + space`, typing in `xcode`, then press return
+* On your laptop, start the Xcode application by pressing `cmd + space` to bring up the spotlight window, typing in `xcode`, and then pressing return
 * Click `Get started with a playground`
 * Select 'blank', then click the blue `Next` in the bottom right corner
 * You will be prompted to save this file.
 The default name is `MyPlayground` - let's change that to "Arrays", then click the blue `Create` button in the bottom right corner